PowerShell Error Handling: Learn These Key Techniques

 Write-Host ‘Do some other stuff.’

-The first line says c: – this simply changes to the C: drive if you're not already there.
+The first line says c: – this changes to the C: drive if you're not already there.
 Then we have cd\ – this drops the command prompt down to the root directory.
-Then we have cd scripts – this opens the Scripts folder.
+Then we have cd scripts.
+It opens the Scripts folder.
 Then we have a line that says New-Item -Name “Temp” -ItemType “Directory.”
 What this line does is create a new folder called Temp.
 Then the very last line we have is Write-Host ‘Do some other stuff.’
-This line is just a generic representation of any other instructions you would normally execute.
+This line is a generic representation of any other instructions you would normally execute.
 The point is that we have a line of code that executes after we create the Directory.

 Related:4 Cmdlets To Display Text on the PowerShell Console Screen

-Now I'm going to run the script again.
+I'm going to rerun the script.
 This time I get an error message because the folder already exists.

-Then when we execute the New-Item cmdlet, that's where we get the error.
-But notice right here, PowerShell went ahead and displayed, ‘Do some other stuff.’
+When we execute the New-Item cmdlet, that's where we get the error.
+But right here, PowerShell displayed, ‘Do some other stuff.’
 So, what happened is that even though we got an error, this wasn't a fatal error.
-PowerShell, by default, when it encounters a nonfatal error, will keep running.
-In this particular case, the folder already existed, so it threw an error message but then went on running, doing exactly what it was supposed to do.
+PowerShell, by default, when it encounters a non-fatal error will keep running.
+The folder already existed in this case, so it threw an error message but continued running, doing what it was supposed to do.

-If this were a real-world script that was trying to create a folder and then do some other stuff, it would be fine.
-It would absolutely do what it needs to do.
+It would be fine if this were a real-world script trying to create a folder and then do other stuff.
+It would do what it needs to do.
 The problem with this is that it's ugly.
-If you gave this to someone unsuspecting, and they ran the script and got an error message, they would see all the red text on the screen, and they probably wouldn't know what to do with it.
+If you gave this script to somebody unsuspecting and they got an error message, they would see all the red text on the screen, and they probably wouldn't know what to do with it.

 -ErrorAction SilentlyContinue